zhengfangyu/zhengfangyu.github.io/_pages/about.md

 ---

-I am an assistant researcher in the Institute of Information Engineering, Chinese Acadamy of Sciences (IIE-CAS).
+I am an assistant professor in the Institute of Information Engineering, Chinese Acadamy of Sciences (IIE-CAS).
 I am also the Chief Engineer of Testing Lab in DCS center, CAS.

 I received Bachelor’s Degree from the University of Science and Technology of China (USTC) and received Ph.D. from the University of Chinese Acadamy of Sciences (UCAS).